Massive open online course: Educator experience

 In 2013, the Chronicle of Higher Education surveyed 103 professors who had taught MOOCs.
 "Typically a professor spent over 100 hours on his MOOC before it even started, by recording online lecture videos and doing other preparation", though some instructors' pre-class preparation was "a few dozen hours".
 The professors then spent 8–10 hours per week on the course, including participation in discussion forums.

 The medians were: 33,000 students enrollees; 2,600 passing; and 1 teaching assistant helping with the class.
 74% of the classes used automated grading, and 34% used peer grading.
 97% of the instructors used original videos, 75% used open educational resources and 27% used other resources.
 9% of the classes required a physical textbook and 5% required an e-book.

 Unlike traditional courses, MOOCs require additional skills, provided by videographers, instructional designers, IT specialists and platform specialists.
 Georgia Tech professor Karen Head reports that 19 people work on their MOOCs and that more are needed.
 The platforms have availability requirements similar to media/content sharing websites, due to the large number of enrollees.
 MOOCs typically use cloud computing and are often created with authoring systems.
 Authoring tools for the creation of MOOCs are specialized packages of educational software like Elicitus, IMC Content Studio and Lectora that are easy-to-use and support e-learning standards like SCORM and AICC.

 Completion rates

+Completion rates in MOOCs have long been a topic of debate.
+Standard rates are calculated by dividing the number of course completers by the total number of enrolled learners.
+However, other perspectives caclulate these rates differently.
+Some learners don't intend to complete MOOC courses when they register for them.
+One study argues that traditional metrics unfairly penalize MOOCs by including users who never intended to complete the course.